 Once a hippie mecca and still famed for its spring water, Lanjarón is a gateway to the smaller villages of Pampaneira, Bubio and Capileira.
 If you can brave the altitude, add Trevélez (Spain’s highest settlement) to your driving itinerary.
 Some of the villages take a good few hours to get between, especially in inclement weather, so I recommend setting aside at least two days to explore the area.

 Don’t spend all your time in the villages at the expense of the Sierra Nevada’s natural beauty.
-The landscape here is incredibly picturesque, especially in winter when a gentle frost rests on the olive trees.
+The landscape here is incredibly picturesque, especially in winter when the olive trees are coated in frost.

 Granada boats a quixotic mix of Spanish and Middle Eastern cultures.
 The Alhambra is an architectural triumph, and if it’s not on your itinerary, you’re doing Spain wrong.
 It’s recommended that you buy tickets a day ahead of your visit.
 Contrary to some advice, you don’t have to trek up the hill to the main gate to do this – just visit the ticket office/gift shop in the centre of town.
 On the day of your visit, make sure you leave early to account for the time it takes to access the complex (which includes a long, beautiful walk through the forest if you’re using public transport).

 There is a secret sunset spot in Granada where you can watch the warm light bathe the entire Alhambra complex before someone flicks the switch and it lights up like a beacon on the hill.
 Our Airbnb was located just steps away.